 Without the support of public resources, the Redevelopment Plan Goals and Objectives for the Study Area would most likely not be realized.
-Over the years, the area has declined as an Industrial/Business district.
-The area-wide improvements and development assistance resources needed to redevelop and revitalize the Study Area as a highly productive industrial/business district are extensive and costly, and the private market on its own has shown little ability to absorb all of these costs.
+The area-wide improvements and development assistance resources needed to redevelop and revitalize the Study Area as a healthy residential district are extensive and costly, and the private market on its own has shown little ability to absorb all of these costs.
 Public resources to assist with public infrastructure improvements and project-specific development costs are needed to leverage private investment and facilitate area-wide redevelopment.
-TIF funds can be used to fund infrastructure improvements, land acquisition, building rehabilitation, and financing costs for new construction.
+TIF funds can be used to fund both infrastructure improvements and building rehabilitation.
 Accordingly, but for the designation of a TIF district, these projects, which would contribute substantially to area- and City-wide redevelopment, are unlikely to occur.